-February is the month to celebrate black folks and their important history.
+February is the month to celebrate black people and their important history.
 It is safe to say Colorado has plenty of events to attend to immerse yourself in black history.

 Author Ibram X. Kendi